revbayes/revbayes.github.io/tutorials/biogeo/index.md

     state_trace = readAncestralStateTrace(file=out_state_fn)

-Get the ancestral state tree trace from simple.tre.
-It is important to use readAncestralTreeTrace and not readTreeTrace to properly annotate the tree with ancestral states.
+Get the ancestral state tree trace from `simple.tre`.
+It is important to use `readAncestralTreeTrace` and not `readTreeTrace` to properly annotate the tree with ancestral states.

     tree_trace = readAncestralStateTreeTrace(file=out_tree_fn, treetype="clock")

-Finally, compute and save the ancestral state tree as simple.ase.tre.
+Finally, compute and save the ancestral state tree as `simple.ase.tre`.

     anc_tree = ancestralStateTree(tree=mcc_tree,
                                   ancestral_state_trace_vector=state_trace,